 Revised December 4, 1996

-There shall be two regularly scheduled meetings of the Assembly during each semester.
-The Executive Committee shall set the schedule for these meetings at the start of the Academic Year.
+The Faculty Assembly shall meet four times during the academic year; twice each semester.
+The President shall set the schedule for these meetings at the start of the academic year.

-Special meetings may be called by the President of the Assembly or by a petition of at least one quarter of the members of the Assembly.
-Such meetings may, or may not, include The Executive Director.
+Special meetings may be called by the President of the Faculty Assembly or by a petition of at least one quarter of the members of the Faculty Assembly.
+Such meetings may exclude the Executive Director of UTSI.

 All meetings shall be conducted in accord with Robert’s Rules of Order and these Bylaws.
-A quorum of at least one half of the Assembly membership shall be in attendance before any business shall be enacted.
-The Secretary shall circulate to the Assembly, one week in advance, an agenda of the upcoming Assembly meeting.
+A quorum of at least one-half of the Faculty Assembly membership shall be in attendance before any business shall be enacted.
+The Secretary shall circulate to the Faculty Assembly, one week in advance, an agenda of the upcoming meeting.
 A member who will be absent from the announced meeting may communicate, to the Secretary in writing, any vote or pronouncement on any agenda item.

 OFFICERS OF THE ASSEMBLY